active-hash/active_hash/README.md

 The above example will look for the file "/u/data/sample.yml".

-ActiveYaml, as well as ActiveFile, check the mtime of the file you specified, and reloads the data if the mtime has changed.
-So you can replace the data in the files even if your app is running in production mode in rails.

 Since ActiveYaml just creates a hash from the YAML file, you will have all fields specified in YAML auto-defined for you once you call all.
 You can format your YAML as an array, or as a hash:

     # array style